RunielN597/faerieringgames/content/games/microdruids/_index.md

  To do this, roll the three dice.

- Each result equal to or lower than the number of Druids of your color present at that Magic Circle is a success.
+ Each result equal to or lower than the number of standing Druids of your color present at that Magic Circle is a success.

- However, you may only count a number of successes equal to the number of Druids you have present at the Magic Circle you are performing this action at.
+ However, you may only count a number of successes equal to the number of standing Druids you have present at the Magic Circle you are performing this action at.

  **Note you may not Stun at The Grove.**